Johann Henrich Buecher

 Workmen have just completed the erection of a marble coping around the burial lot of D. H. Beecher, in Edgewood Cemetery, of elegant and massive design.
 The entrance sill bears the name "Beecher," in large raised letters; on it rests two massive posts 18 inches square and 3 feet 6 inches high.
 There are heavy posts at the corners between all the pieces of coping, this being the latest style of constructing such work in the large cemeteries in Philadelphia and New York.
 The foundations and marble rest bases had been set to receive the work early in November last, in order to have them solid before frost set in.
 The work was done by Messrs.
 Reifsnyder & Storb, this borough.

 20. Newspaper: Reading Times: Pottstown Affairs: "Our townsman D. H. Beecher is having constructed at Anglesea Beach, N. J., a handsome cottage.
-Mr. Beecher left for that resort on Saturday.", 17 Mar 1884, Reading, Berks, Pennsylvania, USA.
+Mr. Beecher left for that resort on Saturday.", 17 Mar 1884, Reading, Berks, PA.
 27

 21. Newspaper: Pottstown Mercury, 28 Sep 1885, Pottstown, Montgomery, PA.
 28 Daniel H. Beecher is engaged in putting new curbing in front of his premises, the L. & W. C. Beecher company, 223 High street.
 It consists of one block of granite, the like of which never has been laid in Pottstown, and in few other places in this country, being 20 feet in length, two feet wide and dressed eight inches.